 3. MARGARET RIVER, AUSTRALIA

-While the eastern coast of Australia generally draws in the most tourists (with Melbourne, Sydney and the Great Barrier Reef all situated there), Margaret River in the west often goes unappreciated.
+While the eastern coast of Australia generally draws in the most tourists (with Melbourne, Sydney and the Great Barrier Reef all situated there), Margaret River in the west often goes unnoticed.
 Despite being referred to as a river, the area is anything but – with a sky blue sea and a beautiful golden coastline providing an immense area of natural beauty, as well as a stunning visual contrast of colour.
 Surfing, hiking and caving are all possibilities in the region, which is relatively quiet all year round as a result of being overlooked in favour of more prominent holiday destinations, meaning you’ll most likely have this paradise all to yourself!

 4. HALLE FOREST, BELGIUM